Trump's comeback poses challenges for Iran – DW – 11/08/2024

 In mid-October, Trump tokld the broadcaster Al-Arabiya that peace in the Middle East would be possible if he won the election.

-Trump cited the Abraham Accords — a series of diplomatic agreements that his administration facilitated in 2020 to normalize relations between Israel and several Arab nations, including the United Arab Emirates, Bahrain, Sudan and Morocco.
+Trump cited the Abraham Accords — a series of individual diplomatic agreements that his administration facilitated in 2020 to normalize relations between Israel and the United Arab Emirates, Bahrain, Sudan and Morocco.

 Trump described the Abraham Accords as his greatest foreign policy achievement and the cornerstone for possible peace in the Middle East.